dennisjay/CarND-Behavioral-Cloning-P3/writeup.md

 ####4.
 Appropriate training data

-At the end I decided to use only the udacity dataset, because my datasets were made with the keyboard.
+I decided to use only the udacity dataset, because my datasets were made with the keyboard.
 When using my own data I got much higher training and validation loss.
+Later on I found out that it's possibile to create training data with the mouse that was performing better.

 ###Model Architecture and Training Strategy